10 Questions to Ask a Mortgage Lender & Why They’re Important

 8. Does The Loan Have An Origination Fee?

-This fee gives additional profit to the lender, and most loans come with this extra fee.
+This is one of the many questions to ask a mortgage lender.
+An origination fee usually gives additional profit to the lender, and most loans come with this extra fee.
 If your loan, for instance, comes with an origination fee, make sure to confirm how much it is and if there is a loan program with a minimal origination fee.

 9. What Are The Costs Involved?